OSquiddy/cs50w-capstone/README.md

 ## Installation

 **Initial Steps:**
-- Clone the repository using the command `git clone https://github.com/OSquiddy/cs50w-capstone.git` and move into the **cs50w-capstone** directory using the command `cd cs50w-capstone`. *This step is not needed for instructors*
+- Clone the repository using the command `git clone https://github.com/OSquiddy/cs50w-capstone.git` and move into the **cs50w-capstone** directory using the command `cd cs50w-capstone`. *This step is not needed for instructors who will be viewing the final project.*
 - *(Optional Step)* Create a virtual environment for the project using the command `python3 -m venv .myenv` or `python -m venv .myenv`, where **.myenv** is the name of the virtual environment.
 You can put any name you want.
   - To activate the virtual env on Windows, type: `.myenv\Scripts\activate`
   - To activate the virtual env on Mac/Unix: `source .myenv/bin/activate`

 **Note: You will need to run 2 terminals in parallel.
 One for the frontend, and the other for the backend**